For consumers For business

 Rated: Great

-Dawn Denim is a German denim brand that features jeans that fit our times.
-The brand strives to empower women to change the way clothes are made, sold and worn.
-Making your butt look good in jeans is a welcomed side-effect.
+Dawn Denim is a German denim brand striving to empower women to change the way clothes are made, sold and worn.
+Making your butt look good in jeans is a welcome side effect.

 Find the jeans in XS-3XL.